quietfanatic/make-pl/README.md

 ```
 canonpath <filename>
 ```
-- Gets rid of extraneous ..s and things like that.
+- Gets rid of extraneous `..`s and things like that.
 Also changes all backslashes into forward slashes.
 ```
 rel2abs <filename>, <base>?